QUESTIONS AND ANSWERS:

 Yes, please; unless event is 4 hours or less.

-(your DJ will spend extra hours at your event to
+(your DJ will spend extra hours to travel,

 8. Do you have a photo booth?